 Collaborative Intelligence.

 Today.
-A team of bounded specialist agents grounded in a structural representation of the problem, debating in the open, with humans in the decision seat at every step.
-Disagreement is preserved, framings are inspectable, judgment stays with the analyst.
+A team of bounded expert agents grounded in a structural representation of the problem, debating in the open, with humans in the decision seat at every step.
+Disagreement is preserved, framings are inspectable, judgment stays with the user.

 Horizon